H.R. 3597: Protecting Circuit Boards and Substrates Act

 Who benefits from H.R.
 3597?

-Companies building or upgrading U.S. PCB and substrate facilities
+Companies building or upgrading U.S. board facilities

 Colleges, training providers, and disadvantaged workers